 IOTA stands for Internet of Things Application and is just another cryptocurrency like bitcoin.

-It is a decentralized cryptocurrency which is used to facilitate communications among business and online transactions.
+It is a decentralized cryptocurrency that is used to facilitate communications among business and online transactions.
 Unlike most of the other cryptocurrencies, it is not based on blockchain technology.

-The role of technology has increased in our day to day lives.
-Physical devices such as cars, electronic devices, building, etc are all connected and allow an exchange of data among themselves.
+The role of technology has increased in our day-to-day lives.
+Physical devices such as cars, electronic devices, buildings, etc are all connected and allow an exchange of data among themselves.